General Messages > General Topics > Life of Faith

 40 because God had provided something better for us, so that apart from us they would not be made perfect.

 Sometimes triumphs in faith are more obvious; at other times, they are not so.
 Verses 29 to 34 show us those that are more obvious.
 The children of Israel passed through the Red Sea as though it was dry land.
-The Egyptians attempted the same and were drowned.
 The wall of Jericho fell after being encircled for seven days.
 Rahab did not perish along with many others in Jericho because of her faith and her kindness to the spies.
 Other men of faith “conquered kingdoms, performed acts of righteousness, obtained promises, shut the mouths of lions, quenched the power of fire, escaped the edge of the sword, from weakness were made strong, became mighty in war, put foreign armies to flight”.

 Less obvious examples of faith

-A triumphant life of faith can sometimes appear very puzzling; it can also at times appear to be a life of defeat: being tortured, mocked, scourged and imprisoned; being stoned, sawn in two, put to death; going about in sheepskins, in goatskins, being destitute, afflicted, ill-treated; wandering in deserts and mountains and caves and holes in the ground.
-These hardly seem to be examples of a triumphant life of faith.
-Such lives seem sad and pitiful, and the devil seems to have triumphed instead.
+A life of faith may not always appear to us as triumphant.
+It may even be very puzzling.
+It may also at times appear to be a life of defeat: being tortured, mocked, scourged and imprisoned; being stoned, sawn in two, put to death; going about in sheepskins, in goatskins, being destitute, afflicted, ill-treated; wandering in deserts and mountains and caves and holes in the ground.
+Such lives seem sad and pitiful.
+The devil seems to have triumphed instead.
 However, the Scriptures holds these forth as examples of triumphant faith.
 These are “men of whom the world was not worthy”.

 36 Then Jesus came with them to a place called Gethsemane, and said to His disciples, “Sit here while I go over there and pray.”